leopengningchuan/Coursera_Capstone/README.md

 - [License](#license)

 ## Project Background
-Travelers often rate destinations based on their surrounding neighborhoods: vibrant areas with restaurants and shops are praised, while places lacking essential services are criticized.
-This project analyzes how neighborhood features influence visitor satisfaction and explores whether preferences across locations reveal common patterns.
-By clustering neighborhood data, this project aims to predict whether a traveler is likely to enjoy a destination, providing insights for personalized recommendations and travel planning.
+Travelers often rate destinations based on their surrounding neighborhood venue categories: vibrant areas with restaurants and shops are praised, while places lacking essential services are criticized.
+This project analyzes how neighborhood venue categories influence visitor satisfaction and explores whether preferences across locations reveal common patterns.
+By clustering neighborhood venue data, this project aims to predict whether a traveler is likely to enjoy a destination, providing insights for personalized recommendations and travel planning.

 ## Project Goal
-This project aims to analyze neighborhood characteristics using **Python** and the [*Foursquare API*](https://foursquare.com), identifying patterns that influence traveler preferences.
-By clustering venue and amenities data, it predicts how likely a visitor is to enjoy a given location, enabling scalable, data-driven insights for personalized travel recommendations.
+This project aims to analyze neighborhood characteristics using **Python Jupyter Notebook** and the [*Foursquare API*](https://foursquare.com), identifying patterns that influence traveler preferences.
+By clustering venue data, it predicts how likely a visitor is to enjoy a given location, enabling scalable, data-driven insights for personalized travel recommendations.

 ## File Structure
 Configuration & Metadata: